developmentseed/geokit-doc-seed/app/posts/s2-cli/2-5-mapillary/2-5-1-get-mapillary-points/index.md

 layout: post.html
 ---

-- It gets points and sequence for a bbox or boundaries from mapillary.
+- It gets points and sequences for a bbox or boundaries from mapillary.

 ( * ) Convert the human date to timestamp (milliseconds) [here](https://www.epochconverter.com/).